 Below is a listing of the potential appeal statuses:

 - Deferred: Your appeal has been reviewed, but the committee has deferred your appeal for additional information.
 You will receive a letter in the mail detailing the additional information or documentation needed.
-Additional Information for Deferred SAP Appeal (pdf)
+Additional Information for Deferred SAP Appeal (pdf).

 - Approved: Your appeal has been approved, and you are on SAP probation.
 While on SAP probation, you may only receive financial aid for ONE payment semester.
-At the end of your probation semester, you must have corrected your SAP issue(s) and be meeting the SAP standards, or if placed on an academic plan, you must be meeting the requirements specified in your plan.
+At the end of your probation semester, you must have corrected your SAP issue(s) and be meeting all SAP standards, or if placed on an academic plan, you must be meeting the requirements specified in your plan.
 You will be placed on an SAP plan if it has been determined you will not be able to correct your SAP issue(s) in one semester.
 You will receive written notification outlining your SAP plan.
-An SAP plan will ensure you will be able to meet SAP standards by a specific point in time.
+A SAP plan will ensure you will be able to meet SAP standards by a specific point in time.

 - Denied: Your appeal was not approved based on the information you provided.
 You are not eligible to receive federal or state need-based financial aid.
 If you intend to remain enrolled at the University of Louisville, you must pay your bill with other sources.